CEFR levels

 General linguistic range

-- Can select an appropriate formulation from a broad range of language to express him/herself clearly, without having to restrict what he/she wants to say.
+• Can select an appropriate formulation from a broad range of language to express themselves clearly, without having to restrict what they want to say.

 Overall listening comprehension

-- Can understand enough to follow extended speech on abstract and complex topics beyond his/her own field, though he/she may need to confirm occasional details, especially if the accent is unfamiliar.
+• Can understand enough to follow extended speech on abstract and complex topics beyond their own field, though they may need to confirm occasional details, especially if the accent is unfamiliar.

 Overall reading comprehension

-- Can understand in detail lengthy, complex texts, not limited to his/her own area of speciality, provided he/she can reread difficult sections.
+• Can understand in detail lengthy, complex texts, not limited to their own area of speciality, provided they can reread difficult sections.

 Vocabulary control and range